rcvink/feedback/README.md

   Index page
     ✓ loads successfully
     ✓ asks the user for feedback
-    ✓ has a button to list of ratings
+    ✓ has link to all ratings
     ✓ has a feedback form
     feedback form has a
       ✓ very negative response